How To - Build a High-Quality Radio-less AllStar Node for Under $100

 The CM108 fobs' stereo line out audio is excellent (Hi-Fi/CD quality) but the (unmodified) mic input has significant digital noise in the intended use with an electret mic.
 Removing bias resistor R6 solves that issue and the audio input then sounds great with over 60dB SNR.
 In about 10 minutes I can remove R6, solder on wires for COS (Mic PTT) and the audio, 5VDC and Ground lines.

-The CM1xxA-series ~45dB mixer gain range supports the mic input and audio output very well with no trim pots or resistors needed.
+The CM1xx-series ~45dB mixer gain range supports the mic input and audio output very well with no trim pots or resistors needed.
 ASL sets these gain settings in the IC based on the rxmixerset, txmixaset and txmixbset config settings.
 This provides a wide adjustment range while retaining the full dynamic range of the 16-bit converters.
 I have the txmixbset gain set at the default (500) in the simpleusb_tune settings.
 Set rxboost=0 and rxmixerset to around 50 (see simpleusb.conf settings below).

 There is a similar fob made by Syba that uses a CM119A IC.
 These go for $10, which is still very cheap.
 The Syba fob has a small plastic case and a metal housing on the USB connector which is nice and is a good alternative but may not have any significant advantage over a CM108AH fob.
+Only C-Media or Syba fobs should be used.
+Other fobs are not as well made or encapsulate the IC in a resin material preventing access to the pins.

 See the CM108 Sound Fob Wiring section below for further details.